coleifer/peewee/docs/peewee/querying.rst

 The reverse is not true, however -- you cannot issue a single query and get all related sub-objects, i.e. list blogs and prefetch all related entries.
 This *can* be done by fetching all entries (with related blog data), then reconstructing the blogs in python, but is not provided as part of peewee.
+For a detailed discussion of working around this, see the `discussion here <https://groups.google.com/forum/?fromgroups#!topic/peewee-orm/RLd2r-eKp7w>`_.

 Speeding up simple select queries